Frequently Asked Questions (FAQ)

 Q: What are Hellbenders, where do they live, and how do they breath?

-A: Hellbenders are a species of aquatic giant salamander endemic to the eastern and central US.
+A: Hellbenders are a species of aquatic giant salamander native to the eastern and central US.
 They are the largest salamander in North America and live under large slab boulders.
 Although they live entirely underwater, they do have working lungs and can surface breath (but rarely do).
 Instead, they respire by absorbing oxygen from the water directly through their skin using several loose flaps of thick wrinkled skin along their sides.

 Q: How long does Section 7 formal consultation take?